The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 The leakage current of the silicon sensors was measured as a function of the applied bias voltage in the tests of a single module, plane and station.
 The curves are generally in fair agreement between the different stages.
 Figure~\ref{f:IV} shows a comparison of the leakage current measured during single module commissioning and the plane commissioning.
 The individual module leakage currents are typically in the range $100$--$800$~nA at~$15 ^{\circ}$C. Since in the plane four modules are connected to one HV channel, the comparison is made by summing the individual module leakage current measurements for the four modules in a half a plane (either Module 0-3 or 4-7) (scaled to 15~$^{\circ}$C) and comparing to the measurement in the plane itself (channel 0 or channel 1).
 Similar agreement was also found when comparing results of plane and station commissioning.

-In order to achieve a high hit efficiency, the number of `bad' strips -- those identified as either dead or very noisy during the mask scan -- in each module was carefully monitored during the tests for a single module and the plane and station commissioning.
-The modules with lower numbers of bad strips were selected to be mounted at one of the four inner module positions which are inside the central region of the magnet acceptance, as demonstrated in Figure~\ref{f:station-material}.
-In addition, the station with the highest quality -- that with lowest number of the bad strips in this region -- was chosen to be placed at the front (upstream) of the spectrometer while the station with the lowest quality is located at the back (downstream).
-A pair of an electron and positron from the decay of a dark photon is most collimated at the upstream station, therefore, the station with the best performance was selected for that position.
+In order to achieve a high hit efficiency, the number of masked strips -- those identified as either dead or very noisy during the mask scan -- in each module was carefully monitored during the tests for a single module and the plane and station commissioning.
+The modules with lower numbers of masked strips were selected to be mounted at one of the four inner module positions which are inside the central region of the magnet acceptance, as demonstrated in Figure~\ref{f:station-material}.
+In addition, the station with the highest quality -- that with lowest number of the masked strips in this region -- was chosen to be placed at the front (upstream) of the spectrometer while the station with the lowest quality is located at the back (downstream).
+An electron and positron pair from the decay of a dark photon is most collimated at the upstream station, therefore, the station with the best performance was selected for that position.
 Table~\ref{tab:masked-strips} shows the number of masked channels observed during the \emph{in situ} commissioning after the installation.
-In the inner region of the magnet acceptance the number of masked channels is below 0.1\%.
-Even in the region mostly outside the magnet acceptance, this is less than 0.5\%.
+The four modules in the inner region have a maximum of 0.08\% of masked channels.
+Even in the outer region, this is less than $\sim0.3$\%.

 The gain measured in the three-point-gain measurements are shown in Fig.~\ref{f:gain}.
-The average over all the chips in all stations is 54~mV/fC, which is in good agreement with the $\sim 55$ mV/fC expected from the module specification~\cite{Abdesselam:2006wt}.
+The average over all the strips in all stations is 54~mV/fC, which is in good agreement with the $\sim 55$ mV/fC expected from the module specification~\cite{Abdesselam:2006wt}.
 The dependence of the gain over a larger range of injected charges is tested in the response curve scan.
 Figure~\ref{f:response-curve} shows the typical result of the response curve scan for a single strip.

-After the trim scan, an even response between different channels in a module is obtained, as shown in Fig.~\ref{f:trim}.
+After the trim scan, an even response between different channels in a module is obtained as shown in Fig.~\ref{f:trim}.
 The majority ($99.9\%$) of the channels can be trimmed using the two lowest trim range settings, as expected for unirradiated modules, and an additional $0.05\%$ of channels can be trimmed using one of the larger trim ranges.
 The remaining channels cannot be trimmed even at the largest trim range setting.